calvinalkan/better-wordpress-hooks/README.md

 - No custom Event/Observer pattern is introduced.
 Actions and Filters are executed the same way as they normally would.
 - **Can be used by any amount of plugins on the same site.** Since every plugin creates its Facade via the `BetterWpHooksFacade` Trait, there will never be a case where two plugins try to do conflicting stuff with the Dispatcher or the IoC-Container.
 - **Third-Party developers can create custom hooks for your events the same way they normally would** using `add_action`, `add_filter` .
 Arguably it's even easier since callbacks will receive just one parameter so that they don't have to search the docs for the number of parameters they need to use.
 - Additional features: It's very easy to allow the removal/customization of hooks for advanced users.
-Normally with WordPress, it would be very hard, to remove a hook, that uses an instantiated object as the hook callback, because WordPress uses `spl_object_hash()` function to store the hook_id.
+Normally with WordPress, it would be very hard, to remove a hook, that uses an instantiated object as the hook callback, because WordPress uses the `spl_object_hash()` function to store the hook_id.
 The same goes for closures.
 There are even [dedicated packages trying to solve this exact problem](https://github.com/inpsyde/objects-hooks-remover), removing plugin hooks when objects or closures are used.
   With BetterWpHooks this becomes quite easy for users that want to customize your plugin.
   If you like, you could provide your own custom functions to interact with your `BetterWpHooksFacade` instance.
 For example: